A ketogenic diet is also known as a low-carb diet that enables the body to produce ketones, particularly in the liver that can be utilized as energy.

 Another study found that participants on the ketogenic diet lost 3 times more weight than those on Diabetes UK’s recommended diet (4).

-The main concept of the ketogenic diet is to eliminate carb intake in such a way that the carbohydrate present in the body is almost empty.
+The main concept of the ketogenic diet is to eliminate carb intake in such a way that the carbohydrates present in the body are almost empty.
 It is beneficial to follow a keto diet to reverse the underlying cause of diabetes which is insulin resistance.

 # Day 1